kniewohner1/devclass/README.md

 # devclass
-udemy full stack course - lets do this
+udemy full stack course - lets do this.